-As explained above, the basic green Residencia Cards DO NOT EXPIRE, NOR DO THEY REQUIRE RENEWAL.
+As explained above, the basic green A4 sheets or small green Residencia Cards for EU nationals (including those issued to UK Nationals BEFORE 6th July 2020) DO NOT EXPIRE, NOR DO THEY REQUIRE RENEWAL, NOR DO THEY NEED HANDING BACK IF YOU LEAVE SPAIN.
 Confused residents have previously read on the National Police Website (‘Sede Electronico’) that the certificates expire after 5 years in accordance with Article 7 of Royal Decree 240/2007.
-However, EU residents can rest assured that there is NOTHING in Article 7 that refers to the certificate expiring.
-For those wishing to check for yourselves, you can access the text for Article 7 yourself HERE or put it through Google Translate.
+However, there is NOTHING in Article 7 that refers to the certificate expiring.
+For those wishing to check for themselves, you can access the text for Article 7 yourself HERE and put it through Google Translate.

 In any event, after having resided in Spain for 5 years and having complied with certain requirements, Spain offers a VOLUNTARY procedure to apply for ‘Permanent Residency’.

 Given that the basic Residencia does not expire, many people ask whether there is any point in applying for Permanent Residency.
 Indeed, the vast majority of foreigners resident in Spain never actually apply for it.
 The application may however serve as a stepping-stone for those wishing to obtain full Spanish nationality and a Spanish passport.
 Also, in the unlikely event that the EU were to impose any residency restrictions on UK nationals following Brexit, this application could provide a way to stay in Spain permanently.